epezent/implot/README.md

 }
 ```

-Consult `implot_demo.cpp` for a full run down of features.
+Consult `implot_demo.cpp` for a comprehensive example of ImPlot's features.

+## Integration

+Just add `implot.h`, `implot.cpp`, and optionally `implot_demo.cpp` to your sources.
+This assumes you already have an ImGui-ready environment.
+If not, consider trying [mahi-gui], which bundles ImGui, ImPlot, and several other packages for you.

 ## Special Notes
 - By default, no anti-aliasing is done on line plots for performance reasons.
 My apps use 4X MSAA, so I didn't see any reason to waste cycles on software AA.
 However, you can enable AA with the `ImPlotFlags_AntiAliased` flag.